INOVA-Technology/Conquest/README.md

 * - make the forest more maze like
 * - add directions like nw
 * - add support for multi word items
-* - add a way to view your xp/health/other stuff
 * - add some kind of plot
 * - add more ways to fight, like swords, guns, and stuff
 * - add add a ?/help command that tells about essential commands like quests, achievements, and info.
 Not too many commands though, maybe just those idk
 * - add installer
 * - add an updater
+* - add merge conflictia into map.txt
 *   make the code more MVC
 *   add an ocean that goes to an island
 *   add windows support (we can use wine to test it)